-The New York State Field Crop Weekly Pest Report provides timely pest information to field crop extension educators and agricultural professionals.
-The report compiles weekly pest and crop observations collected by field crop extension personnel across New York.
-In addition, the weekly report provides a vehicle to disseminate other relevant integrated pest management (IPM) information such as pest identification, scouting techniques, and a calendar with suggestions for pest management activities.
-The pest report is distributed to clientele via two electronic Cornell field crops listservs.
+The NYS Field Crop Weekly Pest Report provides timely pest information to field crop extension educators and agricultural professionals.
+The report compiles weekly pest and crop observations collected by field crop extension personnel across NYS.
+In addition, the weekly report provides a vehicle to disseminate other relevant IPM information such as pest identification, scouting techniques and a calendar with suggestions for pest management activities.